Does Your Church Need a Funeral Support Team?

 Here are some questions to ask as you look at the future of your funeral support ministry:

-- Is our church just starting, with a small staff and solo pastor? -- If that’s the case, asking members of your congregation to serve on a volunteer Funeral Support Team allows church members an opportunity to be more involved.
-It can also take the task of assisting with funeral planning, funeral dinners and other funeral support functions off the church staff’s busy schedule.
+- Is our church just starting, with a small staff and solo pastor? -- If that’s the case, asking members of your church congregation to serve on a volunteer Funeral Support Team allows church members an opportunity to be more involved.
+It can also take the task of assisting with funeral and memorial planning, funeral dinners and other funeral support functions off the church staff’s busy schedule.

 - Are you an established church with a large, active congregation and many on-going functions? -- Again, allowing church members to become more involved in the work of the church keeps them engaged and lessens the burden on staff.
 If your church prefers official functions to be directed by staff, it may be time to designate a staff member who will coordinate a group of volunteers to provide funeral support.